BraTS/Instructions/README.md

 # Docker BRATS
-**This is an extended version of the informational text that can be found here: https://www.med.upenn.edu/sbia/brats2017/algorithms.html**
+**All relevant information regarding the BraTS challenge and detailed instruction for the tasks in general can be found here: http://braintumorsegmentation.org**

 **For the data format instructions, see this file here: https://github.com/BraTS/Instructions/blob/master/data_formats.md**